sudo-self/Rpi-shairport-sync/FREEBSD.md

 Add `libplist libsodium ffmpeg e2fsprogs-libuuid vim` if you are building for AirPlay 2.

 At this point, if you intend to build Shairport Sync for AirPlay 2, you should build and install `NQPTP`, a companion application that provides AirPlay 2 timing support for Shairport Sync.
-You'll find the software itself and an installation guide [here](https://github.com/mikebrady/nqptp/blob/main/README.md) (guide not yet updated for FreeBSD).
+You'll find the software itself and an installation guide [here](https://github.com/mikebrady/nqptp/blob/main/README.md).
 Once you have built, installed and enabled NQPTP, you can proceed with building Shairport Sync.

 Now, download Shairport Sync from GitHub:
 ```